 What the Movicol looks like and the contents of the package

-Macrogol, often in combination with electrolytes, is used for the short-term relief of constipation, as well as for long-term use in constipation of various causes.
+Macrogol, often in combination with electrolytes, is used for the short-term relief of constipation and long-term use in constipation of various causes.

-Even in patients with multiple sclerosis and Parkinson’s disease (an often overlooked non-motor symptom) as well as constipation caused by drugs such as opioids and anticholinergics.
+Even in patients with multiple sclerosis and Parkinson’s disease (an often overlooked non-motor symptom) and constipation caused by drugs such as opioids and anticholinergics.

-Macrogol total bowel irrigation is part of bowel preparation before surgery or colonoscopy .
-Limited data also support its use for the treatment of faecal impaction.
+Macrogol total bowel irrigation is part of bowel preparation before surgery or colonoscopy.
+Limited data also support its use for the treatment of fecal impaction.

-A 2007 comparison showed that patients with constipation had a better response to macrogol than to tegaserod.
+A 2007 comparison showed that patients with constipation had a better response to macrogol than tegaserod.

 Preclinical safety data